FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 We've created a method named 'detect_outliers_frequency' intended for outlier identification based on frequency within our dataset.
 This function accepts data as input alongside lower and upper bounds, set by default to 700 and 30,000 respectively.
 Consequently, it aids in filtering values whose frequency is below the lower bound or surpasses the upper limit.

+We've identified outliers using the z-score technique, flagging any data points lying beyond the 3% threshold.

 #### IQR method

 Another method used for outlier detection is the IQR method, which involves calculating quartiles (q1 and q3), determining the interquartile range (IQR), and establishing upper and lower bounds to detect outliers in a dataset.